 We are designed to be in nature, to breath fresh air and to get sunlight on our skin and into our eyes.
 While it’s important not to overdo it in terms of skin health, we do need adequate sun to maintain a healthy body and mental state.

-We all know that sunlight is essential for Vitamin D which helps your body absorb and use Calcium.
-The recommendations are to expose large areas of skin for short periods daily.
+We all know that sunlight is essential for Vitamin D which helps your body absorb and use calcium.
+Expose large areas of skin for short periods daily.

-What is less commonly known is the effect a lack of sunlight can have on your cravings because of its role in regulating Serotonin and Melatonin.
+What is less commonly known is the effect a lack of sunlight can have on your cravings because of its role in regulating melatonin and serotonin.

-If you don’t boost our serotonin levels especially on first waking in the morning and throughout the day, you can end up feeling tired and low for no apparent reason.
-Low serotonin commonly leads to strong cravings.
+If you don’t boost our serotonin levels in the morning you can end up feeling tired and low for no apparent reason.

 Remember that serotonin helps you feel calm, relaxed and happy, so when it drops you can feel like we just need ‘a little something’ to give you a boost.

 If you tend to have cravings in the afternoon or evenings, there are two things you can try.

-A five minute walk around the block will set you up for a great day as the sunlight diminishes melatonin and causes serotonin levels to rise.
+A five minute walk around the block will set you up for a great day as the sunlight diminishes melatonin and causes serotonin levels to soar.
 If leaving home is unpractical for you, try eating breakfast outdoors or at sit by a window to get light into the retina of your eye.
 At the very least, throw back the curtains and look at the sky to really let your body know a new day has started.

 A total of two hours a day (wearing sunscreen) is recommended to balance serotonin levels.
 Every bit counts though, so if that amount seems daunting to you now, just see if you can add five or 10 minutes at moments during your day.

 At work – why not suggest standing or walking meetings and take your colleagues outdoors?
 You’ll be more creative and better at problem solving and thus have a more effective meeting, while also boosting everyone’s energy.